huggingface/datasets/docs/source/about_dataset_load.rst

 Build and Load
 ==============

 Nearly every deep learning workflow begins with loading a dataset, which makes it one of the most important steps.
-With 🤗 Datasets, there are more than 900 datasets available.
-All you have to do is invoke a simple command: :func:`datasets.load_dataset`.
-This function is a true workhorse because it builds and loads every dataset you use.
+With 🤗 Datasets, there are more than 900 datasets available to help you get started with your NLP task.
+All you have to do is call: :func:`datasets.load_dataset` to take your first step.
+This function is a true workhorse in every sense because it builds and loads every dataset you use.

-ELI5: ``datasets.load_dataset``
+ELI5: ``load_dataset``
 -------------------------------

 Let's begin with a basic Explain Like I'm Five.